hocgin/yourself-email/README.md

 ### Show Demo

-> Demo address: http://mail.hocg.in, use any email to log in.
+> Demo address: http://mail.hocg.in, Log in using any of your email addresses.
 >
-> Default permissions configured，Read/Sent mailbox: test@hocg.in and test2@hocg.in
+> Default permissions have been configured.
+After logging in, you can read/send emails: test@hocg.in 和 test2@hocg.in

 <div style="display:inline-block">
   <img src="docs/tutorial/demo.c1.png" width="45%"/>